Village: Ashkenazi Jewish culture

 A shtetl (plural shtetlekh) was a small market town or village with a majority Jewish population in central and eastern Europe.
 The word shtetl is Yiddish, derived from the word shtot (town) with the suffix -l, a diminutive.
 Shtetlekh first began to appear in the 13th century, and were characteristic aspects of Jewish life in central and Eastern Europe until the 1940s.
 The shtetl occupies an important place in Jewish collective memory (particularly the history of Ashkenazi Jews) and has been depicted extensively in literature, visual art, theatre, and film, including such examples as the writing of Mendele Mocher Sforim, Isaac Bashevis Singer, and Sholem Aleichem.
 Sholem Aleichem's Tevye the Dairyman stories, set in the fictional shtetl of Anatevka, were eventually adapted into the Fiddler on the Roof stage play (which itself was later adapted for film).

 During the Holocaust, most shtetlekh were depopulated of their Jewish communities through mass deportations or liquidations.
 Many are memorialized in yizkor books, written testimonies that describe the histories of Jewish communities destroyed during the Holocaust.

 Western and Southern Europe

+Finland

+In Finland, a land register village (rekisterikylä) was a cadastral unit used in determining the numeric identifier (kiinteistötunnus) given to a piece of real estate until February 2014, after which identifiers became independent of an estate's location within a municipality or land register village.
+Thus, identifiers no longer change after municipal mergers or areal transfers, and it is no longer possible to determine which land register village an estate is located on based solely on its identifier.
+While land register villages developed from land ownership within and around actual settlements during the Great Partition, later on they no longer had any direct connection to actual place names, with local definitions of villages often differing from land register villages.
+(Note: For example, the modern village of Kuusa in the municipality of Laukaa, as defined by locals, includes parts of five land register villages: Haapavatia, Kuusvesi, Laukkavirta, Pellosniemi and Petruma.)